prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

     if op.time_reversal() is True:
         s_after = -s_before

-where s_before and s_after are the spins before and after transformation, respectively.
+where `s_before` and `s_after` are the spins before and after transformation, respectively.

 Lattice point group generation
 ------------------------------

-The point group is the set of symmetry operations that transform the lattice vectors but leave all the lattice points (the points that are integer multiples of the lattice vectors) invariant.
+The lattice point group is the set of symmetry operations with :math:`\vec{\tau}=\vec{0}` that transform the lattice vectors but leave all the lattice points (the points that are integer multiples of the lattice vectors) invariant.
 The lattice point group can be generated using the :func:`~libcasm.xtal.make_point_group()` method.
 For the example of a simple cubic lattice, the lattice point group has 48 operations:

 .. code-block:: Python